Gardeners worldwide are always looking for the newest, flashiest, most amazing plant to add to their collection.

-The Taunton spreading yew (T. x media ‘Tauntoni’) is a good choice for informal areas.
-It tends to maintain a modest height of about 4 feet, and is happiest when it gets to go a little wild.
+The Taunton spreading yew (T. x media ‘Tauntonii’) is a good choice for informal areas.
+It tends to maintain a modest height of about four feet, and is happiest when it gets to go a little wild.

 For a more formal and solid hedge, check out Hicks yew (T. x media ‘Hicksii’).
 It reaches a height of nearly 12 feet, and responds well to heavy pruning for growth as a formal privacy hedge.